isomerpages/moe-standrewsjc/pages/Orientation 2025.md

 </table>
 <p></p>
 <h4>Additional Information</h4>
+<p> More details about the Orientation Programme can be found at our <a href="https://sites.google.com/moe.edu.sg/sajc/home">Orientation Microsite here!</a>

-<p>Please have a hearty breakfast 🥞 before coming to school tomorrow!
+</p><p>Please have a hearty breakfast 🥞 before coming to school tomorrow!
 See
 you! 🤗</p>
 <p></p>
 <p></p>